 Are there other dog beaches in San Diego that make your cut?
 Let us know about them in the comments!

 About the Author: Laura Ferguson is content creator by day and a hiking, camping, adventurer by night.
-She loves to create and tell stories through words, graphics, video and photography at Laura Ferguson Creative.
+She loves to create and tell stories through words, graphics, video and photography.
 When she’s not out exploring, you’ll find her in yoga clothes, working on the computer, coffee in hand, a smile on her face and a small pup in her lap.
 All photos in this post are Laura’s.